Photo credit: Great South

-From the Around the Mountains, riders can start this route in either Mossburn or Lumsden.
+From the Around the Mountains Cycle Trail, riders can start this route in either Mossburn or Lumsden.

-Note that as this Heartland Ride is part of the 3000km Cape Reinga to Bluff route known as Tour Aotearoa, you are likely to meet weather-beaten tour riders on their final day of riding the length of the country.
+This Heartland Ride is also part of the 3000km Cape Reinga to Motupōhue Bluff route known as Tour Aotearoa.
+You are likely to meet weather-beaten tour riders on their final day of riding the length of the country.

 This route can be started from either Mossburn or Lumsden, two towns on the Around the Mountains Cycle Trail.

-From Mossburn, head east on the Around the Mountains Cycle Trail, which runs beside SH94.
+From Mossburn, head east on the Around the Mountains Cycle Trail, which runs beside Highway 94.

 After 13km, turn right off the cycle trail, cross the highway and ride south on Dipton-Castlerock Road.
 Follow the NZCT signs south, turning right at West Dipton down George Street, then left onto South Hillend-Dipton Road.

-At the 54km mark from Mossburn, turn right onto Hundred Line Road and shortly after, left onto Riverside Road.
+When you are 54km from Mossburn, turn right onto Hundred Line Road and shortly after, left onto Riverside Road.

-From Winton, ride back out of town on Meldrum Street, and after 600 metres, turn left onto the Winton Walkway to follow a gravel path around the edge of town.
-Then follow Price Road, Substation Road, Calder Road, Nelson Road, Lochiel-Branxholme Road, Young Road and Ryal Bush-Wallacetown road to Wallacetown.
+From Winton, ride back out of town on Meldrum Street, and after 600m, turn left onto the Winton Walkway to follow a gravel path around the edge of town.
+Then follow Price Road, Substation Road, Calder Road, Nelson Road, Lochiel-Branxholme Road, Young Road and Ryal Bush-Wallacetown Road to Wallacetown.

 There are a few shops at Wallacetown, and public toilets in the garage on your left as you enter town (only open when the garage is open).

-From Wallacetown, carefully follow SH99 for 3.5km before turning right down Steel Road.
+From Wallacetown, carefully follow Highway 99 for 3.5km before turning right down Steel Road.
 Turn left at West Plains Road, and right at Gloucester Street.
-After entering the fringe of Invercargill, turn left along Bay Road, and then at the main road (SH6) turn right onto the signposted cycle path that crosses the Waihopai River.
+After entering the fringe of Invercargill, turn left along Bay Road, and then at the main road (Highway 6) turn right onto the signposted cycle path that crosses the Waihōpai River.

-At the southern end of the Waihopai River Bridge you can turn right onto a gravel path that skirts around the edge of Invercargill.
-There are several options for branching off this path and heading into town.
-The last one is at Stead Street, which becomes Tweed Street.
+At the southern end of the Waihōpai River bridge you can turn right onto a gravel path that skirts around the edge of Invercargill.
+There are various places where you can branch away from the trail and into the city for supplies or accommodation.

 ROAD CONDITIONS

-There is a 3.5km section on SH99 which has much higher traffic volumes than other sections of the route.
+There is a 3.5km section of SH99 just after Wallacetown, which has much higher traffic volumes than other sections of the route.
 Riders should ride in the shoulder to the left of the edge line where possible and take care at intersections.

 FITNESS & SKILLS